nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 list(pool.thread.map(download, keys))
 ```

-since we are running on multiple machines now, we'll need to orchestrate the activity. we'll be using a local process and ssh. the local process will divide the keys to process across the machines and monitor their execution.
+since we are running on multiple machines, we'll need to orchestrate the activity. we'll be using a local process and ssh. the local process will divide the keys to process across the machines and monitor their execution.

 ```python
 # orchestrate_download_and_select.py